-Maintaining accurate records of pesticide-related activities (for example, purchasing, storage, inventory, applications, etc.) is essential.
+Maintaining accurate records of pesticide-related activities (for example, purchasing, storage, inventory, applications, disposal, etc.) is essential.

-- Keep and maintain records of all pesticides used to meet legal (federal, state, and local) reporting requirements. - Use records to monitor pest control efforts and to plan future management actions. - Use electronic or hard-copy forms and software tools to properly track pesticide inventory and use. - Develop and implement a pesticide drift management plan. - Keep a backup set of records in a safe, but separate storage area.
+- Keep and maintain records of all pesticides used to meet legal (federal, state, and local) reporting requirements. - Use records to monitor pest control efforts and to plan future management actions.
+Determine and record whether the corrective actions actually reduced or prevented pest populations, were economical, and minimized risks.
+Use this information when making similar decisions in the future. - Use electronic or hard-copy forms and software tools to properly track pesticide inventory and use. - Develop and implement a pesticide drift management plan. - Keep a backup set of records in a safe, but separate storage area.